yeslogic/prince-docs/docs/filters.md

 This filter inverts the samples of the input.
 The amount value defines the proportion of the conversion.

 `filter: opacity([ <number> | <percent> ])`
 This filter applies transparency to the input.
 The amount value defines the proportion of the conversion.
-This function is similar to the `` property.
+This function is similar to the `opacity` property.

 `filter: brightness([ <number> | <percent> ])`
 This filter makes the input appear more or less bright.
 The amount value defines the proportion of the conversion.
 Values over 100% are allowed.